Chribela/Chat_with-_Portable-Document-Format/README.md

 ## Development

-1. Clone the repo or download the ZIP
+1. Clone the repository or download the ZIP

 ```
 git clone [github https url]